Video Game / Simon the Sorcerer

 - Moon Logic Puzzle: Simon the Sorcerer 2 features a puzzle that is relative straightforward: Use a pair of fuzzy slippers to sneak past a monster.
 But the way of GETTING those slippers is absolutely bizarre, you have to use the "wear" command on a dog, which turns said dog into a pair of slippers via magic.
 Note that while Simon is a sorcerer that is the only point in the game where you can do magic just like that.

 - Multiple Head Case: There's a two headed shopkeeper in the first game whose heads bicker about where the merchandise should go ("The asparagus jelly belongs with the other jellies!"
 "I think it belongs with the vegetables!").
 Apparently they don't share digestive systems, since one head complains about needing to go to the toilet and the other snaps that he'll just have to restrain himself.
+It is revealed if you listen to them long enough, that they were originally one person (The right head) but he touched a glowing stone, causing a second head to grow from his shoulder.
+Whether this is magic or a mutation is never explained.

 - Mundane Solution: At the end of the first game, Sordid spends some time trying (and failing) to light through magic a lava pit that Simon has previously turned off.
 Eventually, Simon manages to light it by using a box of matches.